-The project review process for the annual Salmon Recovery Funding Board (SRFB) rounds requires application through the North Pacific Coast Lead Entity in the early part of the year, prior to approval from the regional organization (Coast Salmon Partnership), and final submission of the Lead Entity list of approved projects to SRB.
+The project review process for the annual Salmon Recovery Funding Board (SRFB) rounds requires application through NPCLE in the early part of the year, prior to approval from the regional organization (Coast Salmon Partnership), and final submission of the Lead Entity list of approved projects to SRFB.
 Normally funds are then available for implementation of the project in the following Spring-Summer.
-The full pre-application package for the current year can be found in Appendix A of this document.
+The full preapplication package for the current year can be found in Appendix A of this document.

 Periodically NPCLE will also review projects for other funding sources independent of SRFB.
-Under circumstances where other funding agencies are involved the Technical and Citizen Committee reviewers will either use the funding organization's required criteria or employ the matrix in Table 1 and adapt it to any peculiarities specific to those funding requirements if necessary.
+Under circumstances where other funding agencies are involved, the Technical and Citizen Committee reviewers will either use the funding organization's required criteria or employ the matrix in Table 1 and adapt it to any peculiarities specific to those funding requirements if necessary.

 Many streams and rivers in the NPCLE area still do not have prioritized lists.
-To help applicants choose appropriate projects in these watersheds, NPCLE has chosen Roni et al. (2002) as its default prioritization guideline as outlined on pages above in concert with the Prioritization criteria presented in Table 1.
+To help applicants choose appropriate projects in these watersheds, NPCLE has chosen Roni et al. (2002) as its default prioritization guideline as outlined on pages above in concert with the prioritization criteria presented in Table 1.